 Who is eligible for the Cannabis Production Worker Training & Recruitment Program?

-Applicants must complete and submit the Online Application Form, then attend the Cannabis Production Worker Training & Recruitment Program Information Session.
+Applicants must complete and submit the Online Application Form, then attend a Cannabis Production Worker Training & Recruitment Program Information Session.
 Those who are eligible and suitable will be invited to attend an interview to assess whether the Cannabis Worker Recruitment & Training Program is a good fit.
-Interviews will take place in Summer 2020.

 Where does the program take place?